Robert S. Welch

-Robert Stephen Welch II (1944 – February 28, 2016) was an American academic and college administrator who served as dean and later as interim president of Goucher College.
+Robert Stephen Welch II (February 1944 – February 28, 2016) was an American academic and college administrator who served as dean and later as interim president of Goucher College.

 Early life and education

 Born in Middleborough, Massachusetts, Welch graduated from Brown University and received his Ph.D. in philosophy from the University of Massachusetts Amherst where his dissertation focused on René Descartes.
 He completed his dissertation titled, Doubt, certainty and the Cartesian Circle under committee chairman Fred Feldman.